VanJack/centos7-lamp/Readme.md

 Description
 ===========
+This repository is a copy of the https://github.com/teddysun/lamp-yum.git

+---
 LAMP is a powerful bash script for the installation of Apache + PHP + MySQL/MariaDB and so on.
 You can install Apache + PHP + MySQL/MariaDB in a smaller memory VPS by yum command, Just need to input numbers to choose what you want to install before installation.
 And all things will be done in a few minutes.

 Supported System